 and that's downhill or flat.

 The entry fee is just £15.
-The funds raised through entry fees and sponsorship will go to the registered charity FOWPS - Friends Of Whitchurch Primary School, partly to fund cycle training and events for primary school children, and also to the charity supporting the children of Testbourne School, and their trip to Mityana, Uganda.
+The funds raised through entry fees and sponsorship will go to the registered charity FOWPS - Friends Of Whitchurch Primary School, partly to fund cycle training and events for primary school children, and also to support Scouts and Explorers from Whitchurch who will be attending the 2019 World Scout Jamboree in America.

 You can read about the 2014 event here: